 There is no hard and fast rule here, and you should be distrustful of anyone that says there is.

-If my client furloughs employees will it affect my R&D tax credit claim?
+If my client furloughs employees will it affect their R&D tax credit claim?

-One of the government’s key support measures is the Coronavirus Job Retention Scheme.
-Based on the government’s advice on the scheme, if an employee is furloughed, they cannot undertake any work for the business during the furlough period.
+Based on HMRC’s advice on the scheme, if an employee is furloughed, they cannot undertake any work for the business during the furlough period.
 This includes providing services or generating revenue.

-If there are no available competent professionals in the business – how can a claim be submitted, then?
+If there are no available competent professionals in the business – how can an R&D claim be submitted?

-To ensure the correct information is available to submit to HMRC, input from the company’s competent professionals is essential to the preparation of a robust and accurate R&D tax credit claim.
-But these days, that might be easier said than done.
+To ensure the correct information is submitted to HMRC, input from the company’s competent professionals is essential to the preparation of a robust and accurate R&D tax credit claim.

-If you do need to file with estimated figures, they should be reasonable and as accurate as you can manage.
+If you a client needs to file with estimated figures, they should be reasonable and as accurate as you can manage.
 The estimated figures can then be replaced with final figures once the competent professionals return to work.

 Will HMRC offset an R&D claim against tax arrears?